mamaorha/kotless/README.md

       possibility for IDE debugging.

 One of the key features of Kotless is its ability to embed into existing applications.
-Kotless makes super easy deployment of existing Spring and Ktor applications to AWS and Microsoft Azure serverless platforms.
+Kotless makes super easy deployment of existing Spring applications to AWS and Microsoft Azure serverless platforms.

 ## Getting started